michael-wambua/Portfolio/Readme.md

    - Using VS Code:
      - Install the "Live Server" extension
      - Right-click on `index.html` and select "Open with Live Server"
-   - Using npm:
-     - Install Node.js and npm
-     - Install live-server: `npm install -g live-server`
-     - Run: `live-server` in the project directory

 4. **Test responsiveness:**
    - Use browser developer tools (F12 or Ctrl+Shift+I) to test different screen sizes